gboehl/econpizza/docs/guide/the_yaml.rst

           max: 50
           n: 50

 The distributions block.
 Defines a distribution (here ``dist``) and all its dimensions.
 The information provided here will later be used to construct the distribution-forward-functions.
-If this is not supplied, Pizza assumes that you are providing a representative agent model.
+If this is not supplied, econpizza assumes that you are providing a representative agent model.

 .. code-block:: yaml